The Morality of Science

 Beyond the love of truth and life, science fosters appreciation of widespread education, respect for the free exchange of ideas, an ability to trust others and admit mistakes, tolerance, creativity, diligence, and appreciation of good communication skills.
 Science is a social force, drawing diverse people together for the common purpose of discovery.
 Scientific knowledge becomes community property, uniting us in a shared vision of the cosmos and ourselves.

 Science could never have arisen if Homo sapiens were a solitary animal who did not communicate with his fellows.
-Nor could science survive if its participants were habitually dishonest concerning their discoveries and clinical studies.
+Nor could it thrive if its participants were habitually dishonest concerning their discoveries and clinical studies.
 Science thus incentivizes pro-social tendencies.

 In the arena of jurisprudence, this spirit of disinterested judgment forms the basis of our concept of justice.
 Procedural due process is at heart the application of the scientific attitude to the law.